Updated: Apr 2026

 ⚠️The problem

 - Rosebank is a huge climate issue.
-Scientists have warned time and time again: that we already have enough fields in production to meet our energy needs - but burning it all would blow past 'safe' climate limits of 1.5C..
+Scientists have warned time and time again: that we already have enough fields in production to meet our energy needs - but burning it all would blow past 'safe' climate limits of 1.5C.
 Developing new oil and gas fields, like Rosebank, would bust UK climate goals and push us closer to more parts of our world becoming uninhabitable.
-Rosebank's oil and gas would produce more CO2 than the 28 poorest countries do in a year.
+Rosebank would produce more CO2 than the 73 lowest-emitting countries do in a year.

 - Rosebank is a bad deal for the UK.
 New oil and gas projects like Rosebank won’t lower our energy bills, or make our energy supply more reliable.